Chemtrails over the Country Club: Music and lyrics

 Chemtrails over the Country Club is described as a folk, country folk, and Americana record.
 The majority of the album was co-produced by Del Rey, alongside Jack Antonoff who is also the sole producer of the album's lead single, "Let Me Love You like a Woman".
-The song "Yosemite", which was recorded during the sessions for Del Rey's fifth studio album, Lust For Life (2017), held between 2015 and 2016, was produced by Rick Nowles. the song failed to be included on Lust For Life, because, according to Del Rey, "the song was too happy; we're not there yet."
+The song "Yosemite" was recorded during the sessions for Del Rey's fifth studio album, Lust For Life (2017), held between 2015 and 2016.

 Del Rey stated "so much of the album" pertains to her "stunning girlfriends" and "beautiful siblings".
 She further added that, "In 2021, [Chemtrails over the Country Club] opens a sunnier chapter in [Del Rey's] controversial roman-à-clef, and folk legend Joan Baez advocates her acceptance in the pantheon", adding that the album "appears to reveal a more vulnerable Del Rey" who is "lighter on the LA menace" and "more innocently emotional" than in her previous work.

-The song "Breaking Up Slowly" features an uncredited guest appearance by American singer Nikki Lane, who also co-wrote the song with Del Rey.
+The song "Breaking Up Slowly" features a guest appearance by American singer Nikki Lane, who also co-wrote the song with Del Rey.
 The album's closes with a cover of Joni Mitchell's "For Free" from her album Ladies of the Canyon (1970).
-American singers Weyes Blood and Zella Day join Del Rey on the song.

 Cover artwork

 On January 10, 2021, a day prior to the release of its title track, Del Rey revealed the album cover and track list of Chemtrails over the Country Club on Twitter and Instagram.
 The cover shows Del Rey with a number of her female friends (who also appear in the title track's music video).
-On January 11, retail chains Target and HMV revealed exclusive editions of the record featuring alternate cover art—a portrait photograph by Neil Krug.

 Release and promotion

-On October 16, 2020, "Let Me Love You Like a Woman" was released alongside its music video as the album's lead single.
+On October 16, 2020, "Let Me Love You like a Woman" was released alongside its music video as the album's lead single.
 Del Rey performed the song for the first time on The Tonight Show Starring Jimmy Fallon on December 14, 2020.
 The performance, which was pre-recorded, was her first televised performance in nine years, since her infamous appearance on Saturday Night Live in 2012.
 She performed the song again, as well as a rendition of "Silent Night" on at Jack Antonoff's Ally Coalition Talent Show on December 21.
 The following day, she posted a teaser video for the album's title track on her social media platforms, announcing its release as the second single on January 11, 2021, alongside the album's pre-order.
 Chemtrails over the Country Club was released worldwide on March 19, 2021.
 Two more singles were released from the album.
-The songs "White Dress" and "Tulsa Jesus Freak" were released as the album's third and fourth singles respectively on March 26, 2021.
+The songs "White Dress" and "Tulsa Jesus Freak" were released as the album's third and fourth singles on March 19, 2021, and March 26, 2021, respectively.